mertenpopp/AirlineTycoon/README.md

 * Fix calculation of plane repair cost
     * All cost will show up in plane saldo
     * All cost will show up in plane repair cost total
-    * Always rotate list of plane saldo for past 7 days
+    * Correctly calculate plane saldo over past 7 days
 * Consider also number of first class passengers for statistics
-* Do not show route utilization by defeated players
+* Do not show route utilization for defeated players
 * New sound options (OGG/MIDI) + patched stuttering glich when switching music on Windows 11
 * Patched Space station mission prices and texts in stats
 * Patched various text scrambling on UI
+* Classic mission 04 now uses correct route utilization
+    * Previously, even though boss said that routes must be 20% utilized, game would check for 20% plane utilization
+* Addon mission 09: Fixed counting of Uhrig flights
+    * Note that computer players always have and still are cheating in this mission
+* First class mission 07: Only need to have two repaired planes, not all of them in case more than two were bought
+* Evolution mission 02: Only need to have five planes with full safety upgrades, not all of them in case more than five were bought

 AI:
 * Uses now same credit limit
 * Uses now same rules for trading stock
-    * Trading fee (100 + 10% of volume) now also for NPCs (fee existed only for player)
+    * Trading fee (100 + 10% of volume) now also for computer players (fee existed only for player)
-    * Do not trade in steps of 1000 (worsened price for player only!)
+    * Do not execute trades in steps of 1000 (this previously made stock prices worse for the human player only)
     * Align function to re-calculate stock price after trade
 * Uses now same rules for emitting stock
 * Remove sabotage advantages